nobuaki-mzmt/termite-mate-search-cost/draft/Draft_TiredTermites.md

 pieces were maintained at 20°C until experiments.
 Before each experiment, we transferred nests to a room at 25°C, which promoted alates to emerge and fly.
 Alates were then collected and separated by sex.
-We used individuals that shed their wings by themselves.
-We stayed all experiments within 24 hours after swarming flight.
+We used individuals who shed their wings by themselves.
+We stayed all experiments within 24 hours after the swarming flight.

 *Change of searching activity over time*

-We investigated how searching activities change according to time after swarming flight using there colonies collected in 2016.
-We investigated the searching activity of 9 females and 9 males (3 individuals from 3 colonies).
-Each individual was placed on an omni directional servosphere and freely walked on a infinite 2 dimensional surface for 30 minutes.
+We investigated how searching activities change according to time after swarming flight using three colonies collected in 2016.
+We investigated the search activity of nine females and nine males (three from three colonies).
+Each individual was placed on an omnidirectional servosphere (Nagaya et al., 2017) and freely walked on an infinite two-dimensional surface for 30 minutes.
+The observation was performed four times every 24 hours, i.e., just after swarming (= day 0), day 1, day 2, and day 3.
-The observation was performed for 4 times every 24 hours, i.e., just after swarming, 1 day, 2 day, and 3 day after the swarming.
-Termites were individually maintained in a Petri fish (90 mm) with a moistened piece of filter paper (quarter of 70 mm).
-The bottom of the dish was polished so that termites can walk smoothly in the dish.
-We maintained each termite under the light condition of 16L8D and at 25°C during interval of each observation.
-The observations were performed during the time of light condition.
+Termites were individually maintained in a Petri dish (φ = 90 mm) with a moistened piece of filter paper (a quarter of 70 mm).
+The bottom of the dish was polished so that termites could walk smoothly on the dish.
+We maintained each termite under the light condition of 16L8D and at 25°C during the interval of each observation.
+The observations were performed during the time of light conditions.

-Because the sampling rates of data acquisition was not constant in our servosphere, we smoothed the coordinates data with median filter (k =5) and then estimated the coordinates every 0.2 second (5Hz) by interpolating them.
-We dropped data of first five minutes for further analysis.
-First, from the trajectories obtained from the servosphere, we calculated the total distances termites walked during 30 minutes.
-We investigated the effect of time after swarming on walking distracts, using a linear mixed model (LLM) that includes time after swarming, sex, and their interactions as fixed effect, and original colony as random effect (random intercept).
-The statistical significance of each variable was tested using chi-square test (typeII ANOVA).
+Because the sampling rates of data acquisition were not constant in our servosphere, we smoothed the coordinates data with a median filter (k =5) and interpolated them to obtain the coordinates every 0.2 seconds (5Hz).
+We removed data for the first five minutes and used the rest for 25 minutes for further analysis.

-Second we investigated the time development of pausing patterns.
-We obtained the moved distance every 0.2 second(step length).
-In Reticulitermes speratus, the previous study estimated that the threshold for moving and pausing as 0.7mm (Mizumoto and Dobata 2019); termites are regarded as moving if they moved more than 0.7mm in 0.2 second, while they are pausing if less than 0.7mm.
-With the sequence of pause and move behavior, we obtained the distribution of the duration of pausing.
-We fit truncated Pareto distributions and stretched exponential….
+First, we obtained the moved distance every 0.2 seconds (steplength).
+By summing up these steplengths, we calculated the total distances termites walked during 25 minutes.
+Also, we examinied pausing duration during this period.
+In *Reticulitermes speratus*, the previous study estimated that the threshold for moving and pausing was 0.7mm (Mizumoto and Dobata, 2019); termites are regarded as moving if they moved more than 0.7mm in 0.2 seconds, while they are pausing if less than 0.7mm.
+We measured the total pausing duration during 25 minutes observations.

-Third, we examined how the diffusive of termite movement patterns can change according to searching period.
-We calculated mean squared displacements for each of termite movement trajectory. ….
+Then, we investigated the effect of time after swarming on walking distracts and pausing durations, using linear mixed models (LLM) that includes time after swarming (0, 1, 2, and 3 days after swarming), sex, and their interactions as fixed effects, and the original colony as the random effect (random intercept).
+The statistical significance of each variable was tested using the chi-square test (type II ANOVA), herein, and the following statistical analysis.

+Second, we evaluated the diffusive properties of individual movements.
+High diffusiveness is critical for the efficiency of random search when the targets are randomly distributed and searchers do not have any prior information on tagets (James et al., 2008; Mizumoto et al., 2017a), which is relevant for termite mate search before encounters (Fig. 1A) (Mizumoto and Dobata, 2019).
+We computed the mean squared displacements (MSD) to compare the diffusive properties of individual movements across time after swarming.
+The MSD is defined as the mean of squared distance that an organism travels from its starting location to another point during a given time, τ.
+We obtained MSD in the rang of 0.2 \< τ \< 1500, using the function *computeMSD*() in the package “flowcatchR”.
+To compare the MSD between time after swarming, we used a LMM, where τ, time after swarming, sex, and their interactions were included as fixed effects, and individual ids nested within original colonies were included as a random effect (random intercept).
+MSD and τ were log transformed before the LMM fitting.

-Evaluation of searching efficiency
+*Evaluation of searching efficiency*

-Because termites moved less distances and less diffusiveness with a lot of pauses, we expected that searching efficiency reduced according to extended time of mate search.
-To quantify the searching efficiency, we randomized and paired the trajectories of the observed movements of termites in different conditions and
+Because termites moved less distances with less diffusive properties and a lot of pauses (Fig. 1B-E), searching efficiency is expected to reduce according to extended mate search.
+To quantify the searching efficiency, we used a data-based simulation approach.
+We projected trajectories of a female and a male after randomization and calculated if and when they encountered.
+When mate search of termites extended to multiple days, they synchronize their search efforts with the following swarming events (Mizumoto et al., 2017b).
+Given that most termites do not extend mate search for multiple days due to pairing or predation (Mizumoto et al., 2016), we expect that mating encounters of extended mate searchers are usually with new mate searchers (day 0 individuals).
+Thus, we investigated the encounter efficiency in the combinations of 0 day-0 day, 0 day-1 day, 0 day-2 day, and 0 day-3 day trajectories.
+We picked up one trajectory with 5 FPS of a female and a male and place them at a random location in a periodic boundary condition of size = *L* × *L*.
+Each trajectory was horizontally and vertically reversed with the probability of 1/2.
+Following inversion, we rotated the trajectory at random degrees from 0 to 360 around the starting point of the trajectory.
+After projecting two trajectories, we estimated if and when these two individuals encountered.
+We regarded they encountered when two are within the distance φ at the same time.
+We performed this process 100,000 times for eight cominations (0 day-0 day, 0 day-1 day, 0 day-2 day, and 0 day-3 day, for female-male and male-female).
+The parameter φ value was set as 7 mm, based on the body size of *R. speratus* (Mizumoto and Dobata, 2019), and *L* as 223.6, based on the previous studies (Kusaka and Matsuura, 2017; Mizumoto and Dobata, 2019).

 *Fitness cost of extended mate starch*